nais/teams-backend/README.md

 The domain for the tenant.
 Defaults to `example.com`.

+### `CONSOLE_ADMIN_API_KEY`

+Can be used to create an API key for the initial admin user.
+Used for local development when user sync is not enabled, and will only be used for the initial dataset.

 ## Reconcilers

 Console uses reconcilers to sync team information to external systems, for instance GitHub or Azure AD.
 All reconcilers